yyanchik05/EnglishForIt/README.md

 (![Project Preview](./images))

 Video on YouTube : https://youtu.be/ZJFswraytc4

-Limk on the site: https://it-english-beryl.vercel.app/
+Link on the site: https://it-english-beryl.vercel.app/

 ## Features